 - The Process, the monster in the Doctor Who New Adventures novel Time's Crucible.

-- In a vegetative variant, The Integral Trees have a leafy crown at each end of their trunks.
+- In a vegetative variant, The Integral Trees features trees that grow in microgravity and have a leafy crown at each end of their trunks.

 - In Harry Potter, double-ended newts are sold at the Magical Menagerie, a wizarding pet shop in Diagon Alley.

-- In mythology, the amphisbaena (literally "both-way goer") was a snake or snake/bird Mix-and-Match Critter with a deadly-venomous head at each end of its body.
+- In mythology, the amphisbaena (literally "both-way goer") is a snake or snake/bird Mix-and-Match Critter with a deadly-venomous head at each end of its body.

 - The nue is a Mix-and-Match Critter with a snake for a tail.

-- Some creatures in Greek Mythology, most notably the Chimera, have living, biting snakes for tails.
+- Some creatures in Classical Mythology, most notably the Chimera, have living, biting snakes for tails.

 - Depictions of Scylla vary widely, but many portray her with the upper body of a woman (with or without multiple heads) and a lower body consisting of tentacles ending in, or encircled by a row of, dogs' heads.